superm1/amd-debug-tools/README.md

 This will print the version of the tool and exit.

 ### Debug output
-All commands support the `--debug` argument which will enable extra debug output.
+All commands support the `--tool-debug` argument which will enable extra debug output.
 This is often needed for debugging issues with a particular cycle.

 **NOTE:** enabling debug output significantly increases the size of the report.
 It's suggested that you use `--since` and `--until` to focus on the cycles that you are interested in.